ibm-cloud-docs/power-iaas/Network-security-group.md

 7. Click **Delete** to initiate the deletion request.
 This action cannot be undone.

-When you remove a network or subnet that is attached to a VM, the NIC is also detached from all associated NSGs.
+When you remove a network interface or a subnet that is attached to a VM, the NIC is also detached from all associated NSGs.
 {: note}

 ## Quotas and limitations